A service of the Dante Society of America

-If your institution or association would like to invite a member of the Dante Speakers Bureau (see below) to your school or community, please contact DSA Director of Education and Outreach Ronald Herzman (email@example.com) with a brief description of your audience and a suggested format.
-The Dante Society’s Education and Outreach Committee will then put you in touch with an appropriate speaker.
+Representatives of the Dante Speakers Bureau have visited high school classrooms, college campuses, Italian/Italian-American Clubs and Associations, book clubs, and church groups.
+If your institution or association would like to invite a member of the Dante Speakers Bureau (see below) to your school or community, please contact our Director of Education and Outreach (email@example.com) with a brief description of your audience and a suggested format.
+Our Education and Outreach Committee will then put you in touch with an appropriate speaker.
 Other than this referral service, the Dante Society does not provide financial support for this program.
 In any case, honoraria are neither encouraged nor expected, as this is an initiative based on volunteers in a local area.

 This listing may also be downloaded as a PDF file.